 KIDS NEED NATURE NATURE NEEDS KIDS

 The Urban Safari Rescue Society offers a unique educational opportunity for students of all ages.
-We have been teaching children for 28 years about the natural world, bringing the zoo to them in an hour long presentation of
+We have been teaching children for many years about the natural world and the vast biodiversity of our planet in an hour long presentation of

 exotic animals to schools, libraries, hospitals, daycares, and other public venues.

 We focus our presentations on conservation of animals, animal characteristics, habitat, adaptations, behaviors relaying interesting facts and stories.

 We bring approximately 15 to 17 animals and artifacts for each presentation covering insects, arachnids, amphibians, reptiles, and mammals.